Pythm/ad-Lightwand/README.md

 Defines how light will be automated.
 If not defined in mode under `light_modes`, it will turn on by default.
 When configuring `automations` and `motionlights`, control is lux constrained and conditions need to pass.

 - `turn_off`: Turns off light at the given time/mode.
 - `adjust`: Does not turn on or off the light but adjusts to the `light_data` configured with the state at the given time.
-Adjust can only be configured in normal automations.
+- `pass` : Lights that runs a program, like the 'sunrise' effect in Philips Hue restarts the program every time it receives an command.
+With this state Lightwand will set light_data with the turn on command, but Lightwand will not send a new command if the light is on.

+> [!NOTE]
+> If a automation or mode has `adjust` as state, using motion detection will turn on the light.

 States only applicable for modes defined with `light_modes`:
 - `manual`: Lightwand will not do anything to the lights when in the mode with manual state.